camneese/camneese/README.md

 Welcome to my GitHub!
 It's a work in progress, but I'll be uploading some projects in the near future.

-My intent is to build a portfolio here of side projects that I have been working on.
-Most of my time is spent on coursework and my research, but I have a few personal ones I've been working on that showcase my coding abilities.
-Eventually, when my research becomes published, I'll be able to upload work related to that project (which I'm excited to share!).

-I'm currently a graduate student and I'm on the hunt for a data science role.
-I'm skilled in Python, R, SQL, SAS, and C++.
-I enjoy using machine learning and statistical modeling to derive insights into questions I ask on a daily basis.
+My intent is to build a portfolio here of side projects that showcase my coding abilities.
+I enjoy using machine learning and statistical modeling to help answer the questions I ask on a daily basis.
+Among the personal projects I will be adding to my page are:
+- Predicting how many points, rebounds, or assists an NBA player will have in an upcoming game (using web scraping, time series, Bayesian analysis, and Object Oriented Programming)
+- Analyzing sentiments of sentences (with several NLP techniques of increasing sophisication)
+- Facial recognition algorithm building (using a CNN, but also seeing how good I can get with more basic approaches like PCA + KNN)

+My main coding language is Python.
+I'm skilled in R, SQL, C++, and SAS as well.
+Please see my LinkedIn (https://www.linkedin.com/in/camden-neese) for more details about my professional career.